-It’s time to travel south to explore some Italian cuisine and this dish is an old standard: as warm and fuzzy and comfortable as a glass of brandy on a cold day.
+This is Italian comfort food.
+It’s as warm and fuzzy and comfortable as a glass of brandy on a cold day.

 - Butter (1 tbl.)